 The docking stations in central London (zone 1) are usually no more than 300 to 500 metres from each other.

-TfL have a simple docking station tool to search for your closest docking station or view them on a map.
+TfL have a simple docking station tool to find your closest docking station or view them on a map.

 Cycle hire apps